Cute Photo Eskimo Craft For Kids [Free Template]

 Instructions

-- Print out the Eskimo template on the coordinating colored cardstock and cut out the pieces.
+- Print out the template on the coordinating colored cardstock and cut out the pieces.

-- Glue the boots slightly on top of the legs, then glue the legs behind the torso.
+- Glue the boots to the bottom of the legs, then glue the legs to the back of the body.

-- Glue the rounded part of the arms at the top of the torso, one on each side.
+- Glue the arms at the top of the torso, one on each side.

 - Glue the mittens on the end of the arms.